medavox/articles/star trek redo.md

 Star Trek Re-Do
 =====

-no transporters - they just make no sense.
+no transporters - they just make no sense, and ruin perfectly good stories, remove threat.
 site-to-site replication might exist, beaming the things energy and 'blueprint',
 but this could easily act as a weapon, given the energy content of matter

-gay people exist
+gay and trans people exist!

 no holodeck - however a matrix-like neural simulator exists, but is controversial
 tactile button-based controls for priority posts
 replicators exist, but require supplies of raw materials
 many people prefer to cook their own food, replicating the ingredients instead
 the UFP's success is due to fusing the pursuit of scientific knowledge with compassion for fellow people
-due to logistical constraints, starships are usually single-species environments, so that their atmospheres, temperatures, humidities,
-aromas etc can be tailored to the comfort of their crew
+due to logistical constraints, starships are usually single-species environments, so that their atmospheres, temperatures, humidities, aromas etc can be tailored to the comfort of their crew
 forcefields are limited, and have not replaced airlocks
 orbital mechanics are respected, as are the newtonian laws of motion
 planetary exploration is carried out by specially-trained away-teams (rather than bridge crew),